Accounting | Law | Marketing & Public Relations | Media | Legends

 Capital Investment Advisors

-Wes Moss is the managing partner of Capital Investment Advisors, a $2.8 billion registered investment adviser in Sandy Springs.
-He’s also a financial columnist for the Atlanta Journal-Constitution, the host of the weekly call-in show Money Matters on 95.5 WSB, the editor of WesMoss.com, and the author of three books, including You Can Retire Sooner Than You Think.
-Barron’s has named him one of its top 1,200 independent financial advisers every year since 2014, and in 2020 the magazine listed him as one of the country’s top 100 advisers.
+Wes Moss is the managing partner of Capital Investment Advisors, a $4 billion registered investment adviser in Sandy Springs.
+He’s also the host of the podcast Retire Sooner, the host of the weekly call-in show Money Matters on 95.5 WSB, the editor of WesMoss.com, and the author of four books, including What the Happiest Retirees Know: 10 Habits for a Healthy, Secure, and Joyful Life.
+Barron’s has named him one of its top 1,200 independent financial advisers every year since 2014, and in 2021 the magazine listed him as one of the country’s top 100 advisers.